Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Conclusion and outlook

 With the newly implemented parton shower \pythiaPB\ into the \pythia\ event generator, which puts emphasis on soft gluon emissions, we were able to study in detail their contribution and found, that they contribute mainly to the parton multiplicities.
 A very similar behaviour is observed using the CCFM Monte Carlo generator \cascade\ which relies essentially on unintegrated gluon densities.

 This study clarifies the open question on the origin of particle multiplicities and $S_{\rm hadron}$ and traces it back to the contribution of soft gluons.
 It also poses a question on whether current application of hadronization effects and fragmentation function needs to be re-investigated to allow for more contribution from initial states.
+For the future it would be very interesting to study in more detail the role of the hadronization model and their interplay with entropy generation.

 0.5 cm \begin{tolerant}{8000}